Topic: Plant Transport Subtopic: Mineral salts enter the roots

 Learn also:

-- Why blood is medium?
+- Why blood moves around body?

-- What is pulmonary vein?
+- What is heart transplant?